 - communication and social change.

-You’ll be mentored through an individualized course of study by members of the Media and Communication faculty in one or more concentrations that suit your needs and interests.
+You’ll be mentored through an individualized course of study by members of the Media and Communication faculty to develop a scholarly profile that suits your needs and interests.

 As a graduate of the Media and Communication Doctoral Program, you’ll be well-prepared for a career in academia.
 Our alumni have also gone on to work at nongovernmental organizations and think tanks, as well as the private sector.